ResearchComputing/Documentation/docs/software/python.md

 To support the diverse _python_ and _R_ workflows and high levels of customization Research Computing users require, [Anaconda](http://anaconda.com) is installed on the CURC system.
 Anaconda is an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
 The following documentation describes how to activate the CURC Anaconda distribution and our default environments, as well as how to create and activate your own custom Anaconda environments.
 Additional documentation on the [CURC JupyterHub](../gateways/jupyterhub.md) is available for users desiring to interact with their custom environments via [Jupyter notebooks](https://jupyter.org).

-_Note: CURC also hosts several python modules for those users who prefer modules over Anaconda.
-Type ```module spider python``` for a list of available python versions.
-Each module employs the Intel python distribution and has numerous pre-installed packages which can be queried by typing ```pip freeze```._
+_Note: CURC also hosts several legacy python and R modules for those users who prefer modules over Anaconda.
+Type ```module spider python``` or ```module spider R``` for a list of available versions.
+We recommend using Anaconda.

 ## Using the CURC Anaconda environment